Most homeowners have, at some point, personally experienced the dreaded bare patch on the lawn.

 - As you attach the handles, make sure they are securely fastened to provide a stable grip during use.
 Check that the screws are tight and that the handles do not wobble or move when pulled or pushed.

 If necessary, you can use additional wood screws or tighten the existing screws further to ensure a secure attachment.
-This will ensure that the handles remain stable and provide a comfortable and reliable grip while operating the DIY lawn aerator.
+This will ensure that the handles remain stable and provide a comfortable and reliable grip while operating the homemade lawn aerator.

 The Spikes